-Helen tells us about the history of the farm, its different purposes, and projects planned for the future.
-Among these, she is particularly keen to talk about an ‘agroforestry experiment”’ where she will try to integrate fruit and crop production together with farming practises, using the land on three different levels.
+Helen tells us about the history of the farm, its different purposes, and future projects.
+Among these, she is particularly keen to talk about an ‘agroforestry experiment’.
+For this she will try to integrate fruit and crop production together with farming practises, using the land on 3 different levels.

 Helen is experimenting with new ways to raise calves.
 Instead of separating them from adult cows, they are nursed by older cows or first lactation dairy cows.
-The latter have been shown to benefit from a smoother transition to conventional milking (twice a day) and the calves have a chance to build ‘social bonds’ other than ‘adult supervision’.
+The latter have been shown to benefit from a smoother transition to conventional milking (twice a day).
+And the calves have a chance to build ‘social bonds’ other than ‘adult supervision’.

 After lunch we took a tour of the farm landscape.
 We hiked up the hill and, as we watched red kites flying by, Helen explained how the farm is structured so that the wildlife has corridors to get from one edge of the field to the other.

 We visited the sows and as I struggled to walk on the muddy ground (I like to think it was my shoes) we learned that clay and organic matter content varies in different parts of the farm.
 Plus the permanence of pigs in the field increases yields during the following harvest season.

 Something that impressed me is the circularity of the farm’s economy and processes.
 One of the few ‘externalities’ is sewage management which, at the moment, cannot be used as a fertiliser.

 After the tour, we went back to the table to talk about our impressions and ask questions.

 When asked if organic farming means going ‘back to basics’, Helen answered that it is not.
 As I think of the portable ultrasound scanner that I saw being used in the fields to separate sheep pregnant with triplets from the others (so that they can be transported to richer pastures), I have to agree.